taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 11

-At dinner Min finds Zalo and shows him the smuggled medical scanner.
-He freaks out and wants to take it apart immediately, but Min explains why she needs to shut off the scanner's communications and then use it to scan all of the food and water.
-Zalo insists that he can build a food and water scanner from old parts, so Min has to explain the full story, about her subdermal shield and the e-syrup neutralizer substance.
+At dinner Min finds Zalo and tells him that she needs to show him something, but in the **INFRADESTRUCTORS** workspace please.
+There, Min shows Zalo the smuggled medical scanner.
+He freaks out and wants to take it apart immediately, but Min explains that she needs to shut off the scanner's communications and then use it to make an unrecorded scan of all the food and water.

 ### Page 12

+Zalo insists that he can build a food and water scanner from old parts, so Min has to explain the full story, about her subdermal shield and the eSyrup neutralizer substance.
+She shows him the substance and asks if he minds taking a look at it.

-Zalo freaks out/is full of awe when he learns that Min has living e-syrup tatoos.
+Zalo's mind is blown when he learns that Min has living eSyrup tatoos.
 He wants to learn more and help.

 ## Chapter 5

-# Old summaries

-## Chapter 5
+### Page 1

-It's Day 4, and the Undecideds are with the MENDELEEVERS, where ISS Corps alum Tross is giving a demonstration of space welding tools as fellow 2nd- and 3rd-year MENDELEEVERS cadets play rapid fire rounds of "What if...in space?!", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked tools.
-Tross's ESYRUP DAEMON, a midnight black, silky, sinewy cat named INQBI, alternates between curling around Tross's shoulders like an adorable, purring scarf, to gliding through the shadows like a silent, hazel-eyed wave of death and destruction.
-Min finds Tross's teaching style incredibly exciting and asks such eager questions that Tross and Min continue chatting over lunch, where Min also finds Rhee.
-Min and Rhee become fast friends with INQBI, who shares their fondness for fried cheese.
-Min's head tatoo flares up again, and Tross asks Min if she's alright.
-She explains that she might have some mild ESYRUP contamination, but she's gotten some pills to help with it.
-Tross asks her several probing questions about the pills and expresses concern over some of the active ingredients.
+ISE Corps alum Tross, a Biosilican, is visiting from Space University to give a demonstration of space welding tools as MENDELEEVERS trainees play rapid fire rounds of "What if...in space?!", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked tools.

+Tross's mechapet, a midnight black, silky, sinewy cat named Inqbi, alternates between curling around Tross's shoulders like an adorable, purring scarf, to gliding through the shadows like a silent, hazel-eyed wave of death and destruction.

+### Page 2

+Min finds Tross's teaching style incredibly exciting and asks such eager questions that Tross and Min continue chatting over lunch, where Rhee joins them.
+Tross, blushing slightly, pulls out a packed lunch, explaining that as an alum his meals at the mess hall aren't covered.
+Min and Rhee become fast friends with Inqbi, who shares their fondness for fried cheese.
+Min's head tatoo has a small flare up again, luckily without any subdermal effects.

+### Page 3

+Tross asks Min if she's alright.
+Min explains that she's having some bad reactions to zero-G, and she's thinking she might be allergic to something in the food.
+Tross confesses that he also never liked the mess hall food, and that while he was a student there was a group of students who expressed concern over some of the active ingredients in the mess hall food.
+Tross gives Min a hard look and says, "If you can...don't eat the food here."
 Tross then excuses himself, saying that he needs to return to Space University now.

+### Page 4

-After lunch, Rhee introduces Min to Oana, another NORMIE and a scholarship student in her 2nd year, who has become an expert at blowing microscopic bio-compatible ESYRUP-infused glass filaments, which can be gently embedded subdermally to create programmable, interactive "mod-makeup".
-It's not quite like ESYRUP tatoos - the ESYRUP in the glass filaments have only limited input from the biological tissue and are programmed prior to injection.
+After lunch, Rhee introduces Min to Oana, another **NORMIE** and a scholarship student in her 2nd year, who has become an expert at blowing microscopic bio-compatible eSyrup-infused glass filaments, which can be gently embedded subdermally to create programmable, interactive "mod-makeup".
+It's not quite like eSyrup tatoos - the eSyrup in the glass filaments have only limited input from the biological tissue and are programmed prior to injection.

+### Page 5

 Oana shows them how to verify each piece to certify it safe for subdermal injection.
 While they work, Rhee teases Min for her fascination with Tross.
-Oana reveals that Tross was a muskie during the same year as Zalo and Jheri, but he is the first and only cadet to graduate in one year - most students take the full 3, and occassionally someone graduates in 2 years.
-Tross is now a 2nd-year journeyhume at Space University as an independent space welder, but he returns to the ISS Corps for the first week of the year, to be part of the initiation week and hold workshops and demonstrations for the MENDELEEVERS.
-Rhee also confesses a fascination with understanding the fundamental workings of ESYRUP, and encourages Min to ask Oana about her ESYRUP contamination.
-Oana listens to Min's symptoms, examines her head tatoo, and suggests talking to someone from INFRADESTRUCTORS to help her learn more about her pills.
+Oana reveals that Tross came to the ISE Corps during the same year as Zalo and Jheri, but he is the first and only cadet to graduate in one year - most students take the full 3, and occassionally someone graduates in 2 years.
+Tross is now a 2nd-year journeyhume at Space University as an independent space welder, but he returns to the ISE Corps for each year, to be part of the initiation week and hold workshops and demonstrations for the **MENDELEEVERS**.

-On Day 5, Min spends the morning with the INFRADESTRUCTORS crew, trying to de-black-box her pills.
-They make some startling discoveries with the POCKET UNIVERSAL SCANNER, which make Zalo wonder if Min should stop taking the pills altogether.
+### Page 6

+Rhee encourages Min to ask Oana about her eSyrup reactions.
+Oana listens to Min's symptoms, examines her head tatoo, and suggests talking to someone from **INFRADESTRUCTORS** to help her learn more about her injections.
+Min tells them that she's already talked to Zalo, and that he's got a sample of the eSyrup neutralizer substance.
+Oana urges Min to find Zalo at dinner and ask if he's figured anything out.

+### Page 7

-At lunch, Min catches up with Rhee and Oana about her morning session with the INFRADESTRUCTORS.
-After lunch, she joins Rhee for a workshop on "Common chemicals on space vessels with surprising properties", where Rhee proves to be a natural at chemical alchemy.
-After the workshop, Min spies INQBI disappearing around a corner.
-Follwing INQBI in the hopes of running into Tross, she steps into a workroom where she sees what looks like a delicate metal flower on the workbench.
-She goes in for a closer look, when Tross suddenly appears and asks what Min is doing.
+On the way to dinner, Min spies Inqbi disappearing around a corner.
+Min tells Rhee to go ahead to dinner, and Min follows Inqbi in the hopes of running into Tross.
+Min finds herself in a workroom where she sees what looks like a delicate metal flower on the workbench.
+She goes in for a closer look.

+### Page 8

+Tross suddenly appears and asks what Min is doing.
 He tries to encourage her to leave, but Min is fascinated by the flower and wants to learn more about it.
 Tross tells Min to forget the flower, claiming that it is a failed experiment that will get incinerated anyway.
 Min asks to take the flower, under the logic that she will happily investigate the "failed experiment", especially if no one else wants it.

+### Page 9

 Tross refuses to give it to her and tries to physically remove her from the room, but of course Min doesn't stand for that.
 As their grappling becomes more earnest, one of the surveillance cameras catches the violence and an alarm goes off.
 Tross grips Min hard and says, deadly serious, "Min, if you value your life, leave right now."
 Utterly shaken, Min flees.

+### Page 10

+Mess hall.
+Min finds Rhee and Zalo, who wants to take them to the **INFRADESTRUCTORS** workspace to discuss something urgent.
+Rhee asks why Min looks so shaken.
+Min brushes away Rhee's concern and asks Zalo what he found.

+### Page 11

+In the **INFRADESTRUCTOR** workspace.
+Zalo shows them his analysis of the eSyrup neutralizer, which seems inert, as Rhee initially concluded.
+But Zalo also happened to analyse a bit of Min's blood that hadn't been cleaned off the injector, and points out a strange anomaly in the bloodwork.

+### Page 12

+Zalo wants to ask Jheri for her opinion on his blood analysis, with Min's permission of course.
+Min is exasperated that so many people are becoming privy to her subdermal shield and the true nature of her tatoos.
+Zalo looks Min hard in the eye and says that he trusts Jheri with his life.
+Min agrees to let Jheri look at the blood analysis.

+## Chapter 6

+###

+# Old summaries

 ## Chapter 6